lord-aceldama/Knuckle-Shuffle-Suite/doc/abacus.md

 Consider the keyspace [0-9a-f] when the 4-character key is "dacb" Abacus will scan permutations in keyspace as [0123------------], [1234, 2345, 3456, 4567, 5678, 6789,
 789a, 89ab, 9abc] and [----------abcd--] which means that the key will be discovered in under 2'176 keys.
-(11\*4^4 - 10\*4^3) If the traditional incremental search  was used however, 56'011 of 65'536 keys would need to be tested before reaching the correct key.
-(NOTE: Do check my math here - I might not be entirely correct, although the logic is sound.)
+(11\*4^4 - 10\*4^3) In fact, having run the command *grep -n "dacb"* and piping abacus's output into it, the token was found on line 1897.
+If the traditional incremental search was used however, 56'011 of 65'536 keys would need to be tested before reaching the correct key.

 ###PITFALLS: